 When an accident occurs involving passenger cars, liability is usually assigned to one driver or the other—or sometimes fault is shared between the two.
 Whatever the case, it’s usually a fairly straight-forward process.
 However, when a commercial tractor-trailer is involved in a crash, it can be much harder to determine liability as multiple parties may have contributed to the cause of the crash.
 With an experienced truck accident attorney on your side, however, you can rest assured that all responsible parties will be held accountable.

-What Are the Possible Liable Parties in a Truck Crash?
+What Are The Possible Liable Parties In A Truck Crash?

 Because a truck driver is usually on the job when an accident occurs, he is not the only one responsible when something goes wrong with the truck or its cargo.
 Any or all of the following parties may be responsible when a truck crash occurs: